Author Index

 Michael Walzer

-Michael Walzer is professor emeritus at the School of Social Science at the Institute for Advanced Study in Princeton, NJ, and editor emeritus of Dissent magazine.
+Michael Walzer is a professor emeritus at the School of Social Science at the Institute for Advanced Study in Princeton, NJ, and editor emeritus of Dissent magazine.
 Among his recent books are A Foreign Policy for the Left (2018), Political Action: A Practical Guide to Movement Politics (2019), and The Struggle for a Decent Politics: On “Liberal” as an Adjective (2023).

 -